galindro/zabbix-dashing/README.md

+# DEPRECATED: This project is deprecated.
+Use [Grafana-Zabbix](https://github.com/alexanderzobnin/grafana-zabbix) instead.

 # [Zabbix Dashing](https://github.com/galindro/zabbix-dashing)

 This is a dashboard created with [dashing](http://shopify.github.com/dashing) to show Zabbix triggers grouped by application, not by severity.
 It dinamically creates widgets based on templated applications and changes those colors based on fired triggers.